LandOfTheRair/landoftherair.github.io/_docs/getting-started/tips-tricks.md

 * When you die, use the `restore` macro to come back to life!
+* If you prefix a command with `#`, it will always be run as a command, no matter if you're in command or chat mode!
 * When you die, you'll drop the items you're holding.
 Be careful and remember where you are!
 * If you get killed by a "lair" creature, you will lose all of your gear and have to retrieve it from their lair.
 You should exercise caution when exploring.
 Most lairs will be marked in obvious ways!
 * Use the bank often, just in case!